Targeting mediating mechanisms of social disparities with an interventional effects framework, applied to the gender pay gap in Western Germany: Interventional effects for decomposing social disparities

-Approach 1, the causal mediation approach, aims to decompose the exposure-induced disparity into (in)direct effects through which the exposure affects the outcome.
-Natural effects and path-specific effects are typically the targeted estimands in causal mediation analysis \citep{Pearl2001, robins1992identifiability, Avin2005, Shpitser2013}.
+Approach 1, the causal mediation approach, aims to examine direct and indirect effects through which the exposure affects the outcome.
+The targeted estimands are typically natural effects and path-specific effects \citep{Pearl2001, robins1992identifiability, Avin2005, Shpitser2013}.
 However, these effects require strong assumptions that may not hold in scenarios with multiple mediators \citep{Vansteelandt_MultipleMediators2014}.
-For example, the NIE through a subset of mediators $\boldsymbol{I}$, $\boldsymbol{I} \subseteq \boldsymbol{M}$, is generally not identified under the structural assumptions in Figure \ref{Structural assumptions to illustrate Approaches 1-3}.
+For example, the natural indirect effect through a subset of mediators $\boldsymbol{I}$, $\boldsymbol{I} \subseteq \boldsymbol{M}$, is generally not identified under the structural assumptions in the model in Figure \ref{Structural assumptions to illustrate Approaches 1-3}.
 This is due to exposure-induced confounding through $\boldsymbol{L}$ and potentially through other mediators in $\boldsymbol{R}$ that are upstream of $\boldsymbol{I}$.

-For settings with multiple interdependent mediators, \citet{Daniel2017} introduced a decomposition of the average total effect, TE=$E[Y{_{1\boldsymbol{M}_1}}-Y{_{0\boldsymbol{M}_0}}]$, into interventional path-specific (in)direct effects.
-This approach does not require cross-world assumptions or assumptions about the structural dependence of the mediators.
+For settings with multiple interdependent mediators, \citet{Daniel2017} introduced a decomposition of the total effect, defined here as the exposure-induced disparity given by TE=$E[Y{_{1\boldsymbol{M}_1}}-Y{_{0\boldsymbol{M}_0}}]$, into interventional path-specific (in)direct effects.
+This approach does not require cross-world independence assumptions or assumptions about the structural dependence of the mediators.
 Consequently, it is also applicable when the causal ordering of mediators is unknown or when mediators share unmeasured common causes.
 To illustrate this method and the challenges that arise when pursuing a conventional mediational interpretation, the following question will be addressed:\\

 \textit{``What is the average indirect effect of $A$ on $Y$ through the mediators in $\boldsymbol{I}$, capturing all of the exposure effect that is mediated by $\boldsymbol{I}$, but not by causal descendants of $\boldsymbol{I}$ in the graph?''} \STEP{Question 1}\\